Zod-/jsVideoUrlParser/README.md

 ####Supported media types:
 * `'stream'`: Streams which are just a direct url to a channel.
 * `'video'`: Regular videos.
+* `'clip'`: Short video clips that can be created by anyone on a stream.
 * `'embed-video'`: This is a seperate media type from video because these types of urls don't contain the channel name so they are incompatible with eachother